panoptic-labs/docs/docs/developers/V1.0/libraries/library.PanopticMath.md

 ### _calculateIOAmounts

-Compute the amount of funds that are moved to and removed from the Panoptic Pool.
+Compute the amount of funds that are moved to or removed from the Panoptic Pool when `tokenId` is created.

 ```solidity